YogeshKisslay/xeno-shopify-assignment/README.md

     C -- Manual Ingestion --> B

 Flow:

-The React Frontend fetches calculated data from the API Server.
+    1.The React Frontend fetches calculated data from the API Server.

-Shopify sends real-time event Webhooks to the API Server.
+    2.Shopify sends real-time event Webhooks to the API Server.

-The API Server's only job for webhooks is to quickly add them as jobs to the Redis Queue.
+    3.The API Server's only job for webhooks is to quickly add them as jobs to the Redis Queue.

-The separate Worker process picks up jobs from the queue and performs the slow database operations on the MySQL Database.
+    4.The separate Worker process picks up jobs from the queue and performs the slow database operations on the MySQL Database.

 🛠️ Tech Stack
 Category